 It’s no secret that keeping your customers happy is good for business.
 After all, the customer is always right!
-However, managing customer satisfaction and maintaining a healthy ROI at the same time can often be a delicate science, and this is especially true in relation to software development.
+However, it’s a delicate science to manage customer satisfaction and maximize software ROI at the same time.
 So how do you achieve both?
-Here are a few ways you can combine customer satisfaction and agility to increase your software innovation return on investment.
+Here are a few ways you can combine customer satisfaction and agility to maximize your software return on investment.

 Customer needs play the largest role in product innovation since they ultimately drive and decide the success or failure of your software products.
-In addition to the attention you give to trending sales, margins, and customer retention levels, it is important to also track your company’s ability to incorporate customer feedback while innovating.
+In addition to the attention you give to trending sales, margins, and customer retention levels, incorporating customer feedback while innovating is just as critical.

-A successful product doesn’t always equate to cost savings.
-In fact, it can actually prove costly for a company both in time and money in the long run.
+But a successful product doesn’t always translate to a great ROI.
 For example, if a customer requested a specific innovation in Q1 and you couldn’t deliver until Q3 of the following year, or you delivered features that were misaligned with their actual needs, your balance sheet would force you to take a hard look at the process you were using to respond to customer needs.
-And you wouldn’t be alone.
-In the CHAOS Report of 2015, over 25,000 software development projects were analyzed and they found 60% of all projects were not completed on time, 19% were cancelled before completion, and 52% of projects cost 189% of their original estimate.
+Such extended timeframes for projects make it difficult to calculate ROI, let alone maximize it!

 In contrast, a failed product can be deemed a success when it comes to cost savings.
 How do project completion rates and cost overruns impact your definition of project success or failure?
 You probably allow tolerances to your project costs and timelines.
 In some extreme cases, even a cancelled project may be deemed a success; perhaps you prioritized launching early to test for market validation, and then the market quickly rejected your innovation.
 You would deem it a success because you spent $250,000 rather than $1.5 million narrowing in on your customer’s needs.
 In other cases, only a 25% cost overrun or 10% time overrun would be palatable.